 Emily MacDonald joined 42 in 2019, working with Eugenie Furniss across her clients.
 She is now an agent in the Books Department, and is building her own list.

-I’m actively looking for narrative non-fiction which immerses the reader into an untold true story (personal or historical), exploring a new point of view, and providing a compelling social commentary, with an investigative twist!
+I’m also looking for narrative non-fiction which immerses the reader into an untold true story (personal or historical), exploring a new point of view, and providing a compelling social commentary, with an investigative twist.
+Think the obsessive vein of Kirk W. Johnson or personal/political dispatches of Aidan Hartley.
 I want to have my horizons expanded when I read.
-I’d also love to find a story which blends nature writing and memoir, in the same obsessive vein as Kirk W. Johnson.
+Please note, I am not currently accepting submissions for Children's lit/YA and SFF.

 In both spheres, I’m keen to hear from Scottish and regional voices with stories to tell.